Time-series Configurations in RBFS

 index-name |

-Specifies the index-name of the index-metric attribute.
+Specifies the index-name if the 'bds_metric_type' is index-metric.
 This is applicable for index-metric only. |

 prometheus-type <counter | gauge> |

-Configures the metric data type.
-Currently the supported Prometheus metric data are 'counter' and 'gauge'. |
+Configures the Prometheus metric type.
+Currently, the supported Prometheus metric types are 'counter' and 'gauge'. |

 table-name |

-Specifies the target table from which the data is scraped and exported. |
+Specifies the target table from which the data is scraped and exported (can be a regular expression). |

 Example:

 ) will be included when generating this metric.
-It specifically matches rows where the value of 'resource_name' satisfies the regular expression for "Chassis."
+It specifically matches rows where the value of 'resource_name' satisfies the regular expression for 'Chassis'.

-set time-series metric chassis_fan_speed_rpm set time-series metric chassis_fan_speed_rpm table-name global.chassis_0.resource.sensor set time-series metric chassis_fan_speed_rpm include-subscribed-tables false set time-series metric chassis_fan_speed_rpm bds-type object-metric set time-series metric chassis_fan_speed_rpm prometheus-type gauge set time-series metric chassis_fan_speed_rpm description "Chassis fan speed in rpm" set time-series metric chassis_fan_speed_rpm filter resource_name set time-series metric chassis_fan_speed_rpm filter resource_name match-attribute-value Chassis set time-series metric chassis_fan_speed_rpm filter resource_name match-type regular-expression set time-series metric chassis_fan_speed_rpm filter resource_type set time-series metric chassis_fan_speed_rpm filter resource_type match-attribute-value fan set time-series metric chassis_fan_speed_rpm filter resource_type match-type exact set time-series metric chassis_fan_speed_rpm attribute rpm set time-series metric chassis_fan_speed_rpm attribute rpm label fan set time-series metric chassis_fan_speed_rpm attribute rpm label fan label-value resource_name set time-series metric chassis_fan_speed_rpm attribute rpm label fan label-type dynamic
+set time-series metric chassis_fan_speed_rpm set time-series metric chassis_fan_speed_rpm table-name global.chassis_0.resource.sensor.fan set time-series metric chassis_fan_speed_rpm include-subscribed-tables false set time-series metric chassis_fan_speed_rpm bds-type object-metric set time-series metric chassis_fan_speed_rpm prometheus-type gauge set time-series metric chassis_fan_speed_rpm description "Chassis fan speed in rpm" set time-series metric chassis_fan_speed_rpm filter resource_name set time-series metric chassis_fan_speed_rpm filter resource_name match-attribute-value Chassis set time-series metric chassis_fan_speed_rpm filter resource_name match-type regular-expression set time-series metric chassis_fan_speed_rpm filter resource_type set time-series metric chassis_fan_speed_rpm filter resource_type match-attribute-value fan set time-series metric chassis_fan_speed_rpm filter resource_type match-type exact set time-series metric chassis_fan_speed_rpm attribute rpm set time-series metric chassis_fan_speed_rpm attribute rpm label fan set time-series metric chassis_fan_speed_rpm attribute rpm label fan label-value resource_name set time-series metric chassis_fan_speed_rpm attribute rpm label fan label-type dynamic

 Example: